junxit/us-congress-bills-113/bill.md

   >         - **(II)** the report of the Secretary required under paragraph (3)(A) finds that the Mutual Mortgage Insurance Fund—
   >           - **(aa)** has achieved the capital ratio required to be maintained under subsection (f); or
   >           - **(bb)** has a capital ratio of not less than 50 percent but less than 100 percent of the capital ratio required to be maintained under subsection (f), at which point the provisions of paragraph (4)(D) shall be applicable, except that the provisions of clause (iii) of such paragraph (4)(D) shall not be applicable and that the premium surcharge applicable to such paragraph shall take effect within 30 days of the issuance of such report; or
-  >         - **(III)** the Mutual Mortgage Insurance Fund has been designated critically undercapitalized pursuant to paragraph (6) and the premium surcharge applicable to any such designation has taken effect.
+  >         - **(III)** the Mutual Mortgage Insurance Fund has been designated as critically undercapitalized pursuant to paragraph (6) and the premium surcharge applicable to any such designation has taken effect.
   >     - **(E)** *Required examination of underwriting requirements* If the Mutual Mortgage Insurance Fund is designated as significantly undercapitalized pursuant to this paragraph, the Secretary shall—
   >       - **(i)** not later than 30 days after the date on which notice is provided under subparagraph (A), examine all of its product lines, product or insurance features, and underwriting criteria for ways to strengthen and enhance such products, features, or criteria to limit losses to the Mutual Mortgage Insurance Fund;
   >       - **(ii)** in carrying out the requirement under clause (i), undertake such examination actions as are necessary to reduce the financial vulnerability of the Mutual Mortgage Insurance Fund from those risk characteristics or product lines that most contribute to the default of mortgages insured under section 202, including by reviewing the underwriting and servicing standards for mortgages to be insured by the Secretary, including, but not limited to, a review of—